How to Tell if A Canadian Visa Site is Legitimate

 You will receive:

-- Your Comprehensive Ranking System (CRS) score which will allow you to continue confidently with the visa application process;
+- Your Comprehensive Ranking System (CRS) score that will allow you to continue confidently with the visa application process;

 - A signed eligibility evaluation by your RCIC outlining which program you qualify for; and